 Students participating in athletics and activities are expected to maintain passing grades in all of their subjects as reported weekly in grades measured from the beginning of the grading period.
-Eligibility is determined by the three cases that are described below.
+Eligibility is determined by the three cases described below.
+The Ambridge Area School District is governed by the rules established by the National Federation of High School Sports, the Pennsylvania Interscholastic Athletic Association and the Western Pennsylvania Interscholastic Athletic League.
+Consequently, the standards outlined for academic performance and student attendance as outlined below.